Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law

 \subsubsection{Basis representations}

 To derive a basis representation in $H^{\cu;1}_{0;}(Q)$ we first have to state how we decompose $ H_0(\cu;\Omega)$.
 The basis representation of $H^{\cu;1}_{0;}(Q)$ will be used in the proof of the main theorem on uniqueness and solvability.
 To understand the proof better, we will quickly derive the decomposition.
+Let us define the subspace